Mammoth Lakes / Bishop / 395 / Inyo and Mono County

 Welcome to our Road Condition Page

-Before you ever leave home to drive up you should have practiced in your driveway or on the side of a street putting your snow chains on.
+Before you ever leave home to drive up, you should have practiced in your driveway or on the side of a street putting your snow chains on.
 Watch the video below to learn more.
-If your search chain install on you tube you can find a bunch of video on this subject.
+If your search chain installs on YouTube, you can find a bunch of videos on this subject.

-For those with a 2 wheel drive you will need to get real good at putting on and taking off your chains.
-Back when I had a 2 wheel drive I could pull over do the job and be back on the road in 10 mins.
+For those with a 2-wheel drive, you will need to get really good at putting on and taking off your chains.
+Back when I had a two-wheel drive, I could pull over, do the job, and be back on the road in 10 mins.

-First time I tried it in a storm it took 35 minuets and I was frustrated, I learned quick, you can too.
-It should also be said that if you’re in a 2 wheel drive with chains you will find travel hard if the roads are R2.
+The first time I tried it in a storm, it took 35 minutes, and I was frustrated; I learned quickly you can, too.
+It should also be said that if you’re in a 2-wheel drive with chains, you will find travel hard if the roads are R2.

 Winter Driving Tips – On Your Way to Mammoth Lakes